 In Karen, Valentine would star as Karen Angelo, a young woman who moves from Sebastopol, California (Valentine’s actual hometown) to Washington, D.C. and finds a job with Open America, a consumer advocacy/lobbyist organization.
 Rounding out the cast were Denver Pyle as Dale Busch, Karen’s boss at Open Arms; Dena Dietrich as Dena Madison, one of Karen’s co-workers; Aldine King as Cissy Peterson, an FBI agent; and Will Seltzer as Adam Cooperman, an office boy.

-The series was created by Gene Reynolds and Larry Gelbart, the duo responsible for M*A*S*H, and Carl Kleinschmitt.
+Gene Reynolds and Larry Gelbart, the duo responsible for M*A*S*H, created the show with Carl Kleinschmitt.
 In a December 1974 article in The Los Angeles Times (which gave the start date of the series as January 24th, 1975) the Reynolds and Gelbart explained how the series came to be.
 Said Gelbart: “It seems quite astonishing that we have series set in Los Angeles, New York, San Francisco, Honolulu, Chicago, even Minneapolis–but none in Washington, which is the center of the whole Western world” .

 After deciding to set the series in Washington, D.C., Reynolds called Laurence Laurent, television critic for The Washington Post “and asked him what a single girl would be doing in Washington.
 He said she’d probably be working for one of the government agencies or as a lobbyist” .
 So, Karen became a lobbyist.
 Open America was, in the words of Reynolds, “advocating the opening up of government operations for public inspections, no more secret deals, that sort of thing” .